apelegri/wechat-mini-program-wiki/README.md

 -	 The tabBar at the bottom of the page is displayed **according to the page you are on.** As long as the page you are on is defined in the tabBar, the tabBar will be display.
 -    **Page stack modification** will lead to routing and page status error, it is not recommended.
 Dig further in [pages stack mecanism](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/app-service/route.html).

 **`getCurrentPages()`**:

-This function is used to **get the instance of the current page.** It is given as an array in the page stack order.The first item of the array is the first page and the last item the current page.
+This function is used to **get the instance of the current page stack.** It is given as an array in the page stack order.
+The first item of the array is the first page and the last item the current page.

 ### TabBar

-In case you need a tab bar top or bottom you can use the TabBar item.
-**TabBar is an array** which can configure a minimum of 2 tabs and a **maximum of 5 tabs.**
+`tabBar`  item as a name suggets is to configure mini-program top or bottom tab bar.**`tabBar` is an array** which can configure a minimum of 2 tabs and a **maximum of 5 tabs.**

  **`Code snippet  of the "app.json" file.`**